ACMPR Business Plans

 - Record Keeping

 You need to provide information about the building(s) that you’ll be using to grow, dry, store and distribute marijuana.
 You’ll need detailed site plans that show the entire property.
 Detailed descriptions of the security systems and processes.
 An in-depth description (and preferably evidence) of a sophisticated tracking and recording system that can track the seed or clone all the way to the (no bigger than 30 gram) container that’s delivered to a specific customer.

-You’ll need to engage a quality testing service to analyze the specifications of each batch of cannabis.
+You’ll need to engage a quality testing service to analyze the specifications of each batch of marijuana.
 Every batch of every strain.
-There are regulations about container size and specifications, labelling, etc.
+There are regulations about container size and specifications, labeling, etc.

 How about the Controlled Drugs and Substances Act…75 pages plus its 21 pages of regulations.
 Then of course, you have the Food and Drug Act.
 It’s only 40 pages…phew!
 However, the consolidated regulations that form an essential part of the Act are another 1,250 pages.
 You want to get into the medical marijuana business without professional help?